Bali: Tropical Escape

 - While better exchange rates are usually found overseas, it’s worth ordering some currency from your local bank to use when you first arrive

 - Bali’s currency has a lot of zeros.
 There are coins in Bali with the value of Rp.
 50, Rp.
 100, Rp.
 200, Rp.
 500 and Rp.
 1,000.
 Paper notes are available at Rp.
 1,000, Rp.
 2,000, Rp.
 5,000, Rp.
 10,000, Rp.
 20,000, Rp.
 50,000, and Rp.
 100,000

-Bali is exotic, tropical, and extremely historic.
+Bali is tropical, gorgeous, and incredibly serene.
 What more could you want?!
-Here are some expert tips to help you understand the ins and outs of Asia, and feel like a true local:
+Here are some expert tips to help you understand the ins and outs of Indonesia, and feel like a true local:

 - Clothing Etiquette: Dress modestly before entering temples in Bali.
 Your shoulders, waist, and legs should be covered by long pants/dress, a scarf, or sarong respectfully.
 Beachwear isn’t always accepted in higher-end bars, restaurants or clubs.

 - Shoes: You will likely be asked to remove your shoes in certain homes, restaurants, or temples.
 It is a rule of etiquette to abide by this request.

 - Street Food: It’s safe, and it’s delicious!
 Try to stick with vendors that have a long line to make sure you’re getting the best of the best.

 - Bargaining: Bargaining is the norm in markets.
 Try starting at about 50% of the initial price offered and if you'd like multiple items, consider buying them in one place for a better overall deal.

 Guaranteed to put your local Asian-Fusion restaurant to shame, prepare to dive into a gastronomic paradise of ancient tradition and modern practices that is Bali.
 Read on for tips, tricks, and delicacies you must try.